 Simplecast has powered podcasts from some of the most notable brands in the world.
 That’s right, you’re looking at the very same platform that hosts podcasts from Nike, Facebook, TechCrunch, Harper’s Bazaar and a few others.

 Excited yet?
-You could join in the fun for only $15/month.
+You could join in the fun for only $15/month, but we suggest signing up for their free trial first to get a feel of the platform.
 All of Simplecast’s paid plans come equipped with one-click publishing, powerful tech support, and one hell of a data analytics dashboard.
 Simplecast narrows down data such as what times your audiences are most active, popular device types, top countries, and loads more.